Chinese bilingualism today is more important than ever.

 - Level of difficulty in speaking.
 This disparity in the number of tones can make it easier to learn Mandarin than Cantonese.
 Cantonese requires you to not only recognize the tone by the “movement” of the tone, but also the pitch.

 - Level of difficulty in writing.
 Even the written form of Cantonese can be more complex.
-Technically, Mandarin and Cantonese use the same characters but in reality, most Mandarin speakers have switched over to the simplified characters adopted in the 1960s while Cantonese continues to use the traditional characters.
+Technically, Mandarin and Cantonese use the same characters, but in reality, most Mandarin speakers have switched over to the simplified characters adopted in the 1960s while there are still millions of Cantonese speakers continuing to use the traditional characters.

 - Grammatical structures.
 Non-native speakers may find Cantonese to be simpler to understand because it follows a very logical, set pattern.
 Mandarin Chinese tends to change the structure of the sentence often, depending on subject and emotional meaning.